 The Division of Christian Studies and Humanities has designed academic programs to serve a variety of students and their vocational pursuits.
-Each academic program has learning outcomes specific to the academic major, which are housed in the college's assessment planning documents.
-Overarching learning goals for each program are described below.
+Each academic program has learning outcomes specific to the academic major,

 Goal 1 of the Christian Studies program is to equip the whole student for lifelong learning and service to Christ through the application of biblical truth in scholarship.